Ear Infection (cont.)

 The Eustachian tube, a canal that runs from the middle ear to the back of the nose and throat, is shorter and more horizontal in young children than in older children and adults.
 This allows easier entry into the middle ear for the microorganisms that cause infection and lead to otitis media.
+Young children also have more immature immune systems.
 The result is that children are at greater risk of acquiring ear infections than adults.

 Find out what women really need.